 - Pack accordingly – the city gets super hot in the summer, and mega cold in the winter.

-So there you have it.
-See, Budapest isn’t such a terrible or unsafe place after all.
-Then again, there definitely is a problem with scams and petty crime that you WILL have to be on the alert.
-We’re not saying that you will always have to be looking over your shoulder, but keeping an eye out for dodgy looking people and keeping out of places where crime is likely to happen, will help you (and your money) stay safe!
+We’re not saying that you will always have to be looking over your shoulder, but keeping an eye out for dodgy-looking people and keeping out of places where crime is likely to happen, will help you (and your money) stay safe!

 Some General Safety Tips from the OG Broke Backpacker

-It’s not always great, however.
+It’s not always great.
 Sometimes you can get pretty fed up with it all, you can get lonely, miss home, all that stuff.
-Not only that, you can (like in Budapest) be more of a target for scammers.
 With that in mind, here are some handy tips to help you travel smart.

 - Don’t be afraid to go out to eat or drink by yourself.
 Budapest boasts a load of “ruin bars” where you can grab a drink, something to eat and get chatting to a local, the bartender, a fellow traveller, or simply watch the madness unravel around you.